 35 x 50 cm: teak, copper, paper, glass

 A cut through the wooden cube with the glass plane creates the red something in that plane.
-A cut through that red something with the black line, creates something on that line: a kind of Morse coding that holds some information about the original wooden cube.A cut through a 3-dimensional object with a 2 dimensional plane creates a 2 dimensional section in that plane.
-A cut through a 2-dimensional with a 1-dimensional line creates a 1-dimensional section on that line.
+A cut through that red something with the black line, creates something on that line: a kind of Morse coding that holds some information about the original wooden cube.A cut through a 3-dimensional object with a 2 dimensional plane creates a 2 dimensional object in that plane.
+A cut through a 2-dimensional object with a 1-dimensional line creates a 1-dimensional object on that line.

 A cut through a 4 dimensional hyperobject by our familar 3 dimensional space creates a 3 dimensional section in that space.
 All things we observe in our ordinary space might in fact be 3-dimensional sections of things in 4 and higher spaces!
 Maybe.